growth-astro/growth-school-2020/docs/users_giude_jupyterhub.md

 *********
 ### Login

 In order to login the Hub, you must provide the school organizers with your GitHub account ID.
+[Most of the school attendees have already provided the organizers with their GitHub account, so you are already set.]
 If you do not have a GitHub account yet, please register at https://github.com/join?source=login

 Thanks to your GitHub account ID, the school organizers will add you to the `growth-astro-school` GitHub organization, in the appropriate team (Participants, Tutors, Admin).
 No action from you is required here.
 Becoming part of this organization will allow your account to be "whitelisted", so that you can login the Hub using your GitHub credentials.